ds-102/sp25/syllabus.md

 This course develops the probabilistic foundations of inference in data science.
 It builds a comprehensive view of the decision-making and modeling life cycle in data science, including its human, social, and ethical implications.
 Topics include: frequentist and Bayesian decision-making, permutation testing, false discovery rate, probabilistic interpretations of models, Bayesian hierarchical models, basics of experimental design, confidence intervals, causal inference, robustness, Thompson sampling, optimal control, Q-learning, differential privacy, fairness in classification, recommendation systems and an introduction to machine learning tools including decision trees, neural networks and ensemble methods.

-This class is listed as [Data 102](https://classes.berkeley.edu/content/2024-spring-data-c102-001-lec-001).
+This class is listed as [Data 102](https://classes.berkeley.edu/content/2025-spring-data-c102-001-lec-001).

 ## Prerequisites

-While we are working to make this class widely accessible, we currently require the following (or equivalent) prerequisites :
+We currently require the following (or equivalent) prerequisites:

 1. **Principles and Techniques of Data Science**: [Data 100](http://ds100.org/) covers important computational and statistical skills that will be necessary for Data 102.